BehrRiley/Gielinor/Skills/!SkillInformation.md

 **Special**: This is going to be for ability based firing, similar to "Serrated Strikes" with McMMO.
 Special abilities will be toggle-able skills earned with higher ranged levels (ie; explosive arrows, multi-shots, poison/enchanted arrows, etc)

 *Ranged attacks require arrows/ammunition, and you gain `<Ranged>` experiece based on the amount of hit-points dealt.

+### Magic Skill

+Using magical weapons (ie staffs, wands) `shift+right-clicking` will open the interface to select your **<combat style>**.
+This is a very unique ranged ability, which lets you cast spells that can be equip through your spellbook(s).
+Mechanics are very unique, and you actually are required to *learn how to use them before you can access them* fully at the Wizard Training Arena.

+**Combat Styles**: Accurate  |  Rapid  |  Defensive

+**Accurate**: Cast spells more accurately.
+**Rapid>*: Spells can be fired quicker, bear in mind your computers performance capability with particles, with a lesser accurate firing rate.
+**Defensive**: A normal firing rate similar to accurate, however an increased accuracy is substituted with a defensive bonus instead, making you harder to hit.

+*Magic spells require runes to cast, and you gain experience in `<Magic>` on a base-experience-chart for the spell, as well as additional experience for every hit-point you deal.

+## Support Skills

+### Agility

+Experienced gained by taking fall damage, performing agile abilities, using agility courses, tracks and shortcuts.
+Agility will increase player speed at a minuscule rate, reduce fall damage and give a chance to negate fall damage completely with a roll effect.

+### Thieving

+Allows players to steal from market stalls and chests and pickpocket NPC's by sneaking and right-clicking them.

+### Slayer

+Slayer Master NPC's will assign special monsters as tasks, which players can seek out and kill a number based on task of the enemy in the location for Slayer Experience.
+Higher slayer is required for more vicious and skillful enemies.